dpsmith005/SCOMAlerts/README.md

 		key="debug" value="true"/>
 ```

-SCOMuser is the user account that corresponds to the password hat was created in the previous step.
+SCOMuser is the user account that corresponds to the password that was created in the previous step.

 SCOMpasswd is the password file created earlier.